Sexuality and Reproductive Issues (PDQ®)

 Your doctor will talk with you to find out what may be causing your sexual problems and how these problems affect your life.

 As part of the assessment, your doctor will talk with you alone or with both you and your partner.
 You may be asked the following questions:

 - Do you have any problems or concerns related to sexuality?

 - How often do you feel a desire to have sex?

 - Do you enjoy sex?

-- Do you have enough energy for sexual activity?
+- Do you have enough energy for sex?

 - Do you become sexually aroused (for men, are you able to get and keep an erection, or for women, does your vagina expand and become lubricated)?

 - Are you able to reach orgasm during sex?
 What types of stimulation can cause an orgasm (for example, self-touch, use of a vibrator, shower massage, partner caressing, oral stimulation, or intercourse)?

 - Do you have pain during sex?
 Where do you feel the pain?
 What does the pain feel like?
 What kinds of sexual activity cause pain?
 Does this cause pain every time?
 How long does the pain last?